jakub-stastny/flashcards/README.md

 - Key `examples` (`list` of examples).
 Each example is a `list` of `[expression, translation]`.
 - Key `hint`. _This is currently under review._
 - Key `tags` (`list` of `symbols`).
 It can contain anything, currently flashcards support `:verb` tag to ask for conjugations.
 Only Spanish is supported at the moment, although adding new rules is easy, check out `lib/flashcards/verb.rb`.
+- Key `note` (`string`).
+Note to be displayed after the word is answered.
+It's meant to mention irregular forms, differences from the translation (for instance to be can be either `ser` or `estar`, they are used differently, so the note would explain where to use which one).
 - Anything else will be saved.

 ```yaml